US woman arrested in cold case death of young son 23 years ago

 He remained unidentified for decades, despite the efforts of DeKalb County police and the county medical examiner's office, as well as news coverage of the case.
 The National Centre for Missing & Exploited Children got involved in 2000, providing renderings of the boy and featuring the story.
 A forensic artist with the centre produced a new rendering in 2019 that was featured by news outlets.

-A person who knew Black and her son in 1998 saw a rendering in May 2020 and contacted the center, according to the news release.
+A person who knew Black and her son in 1998 saw a rendering in May 2020 and contacted the centre, according to the news release.
 DeKalb County police and prosecutors then followed that lead.

-Ava, who preferred not to use her last name, said she was close with the mother and son when they lived in Charlotte, North Carolina
+Ava, who preferred not to use her last name, said she was close with the mother and son when they lived in Charlotte, North Carolina.

-She said often took care of William, describing him as a fun, witty, adventurous and intelligent little boy who loved to dance.
+She said she often took care of William, describing him as a fun, witty, adventurous and intelligent little boy who loved to dance.

 "He liked to crack jokes," said Ava who never stopped wondering what happened to him.

-"He did like to draw a lot, color, mainly read books.
-He didn't want you to read to him…he wanted to read to you!".
+"He did like to draw a lot, colour, mainly read books.
+He didn't want you to read to him … he wanted to read to you!"

 Black and her son had been living in Charlotte with a family member when she withdrew William from school in December 1998 and moved with him to Atlanta, the release says.